moziliar/CS2102_2021_S1_Team49/README.md

 3. Refer to the output log (`docker-compose logs -f`) for DB password if unsure.
 4. Use `docker ps` to get the container ID
 5. Use `docker exec -ti [postgres container id] psql -U [username] -p` to enter the PostgreSQL server in the container.

+### Step 3: ENV setup

+Run `cp .env.example .env` and configure the environment variables inside to your local environment.

+We shall use the Heroku config for production/staging variable injection.